ronivay/xen-orchestra-docker/README.md

 # Xen-Orchestra docker container

-Image has been refactored with Ubuntu as base image and quite a few changes starting 14th Jun 2021.
-It should be drop in replacement for old image, but in case needed, old image is found with tag centos.

 This repository contains files to build Xen-Orchestra community edition docker container with all features and plugins installed

-Latest tag is daily build from xen orchestra sources master branch. xen orchestra github project has stopped making versioned releases, therefore container is built only against master branch.
-All other container tags are old and only kept for compatibility.
+Latest tag is daily build from xen orchestra sources master branch.

 Xen-Orchestra is a Web-UI for managing your existing XenServer infrastructure.